2021 Best Online Colleges & Degrees

 Our parent company, Optimal, saw a critical need for transparent data in the college decision-making process.
 Students considering distance education options did not have access to the hard numbers necessary to make informed choices about their education.
 That’s where the idea for OnlineU was born.
 When applying to college, it can be difficult to understand what the actual cost of an education will be and how to predict return on investment.
 Our rankings provide a single place where students can find accurate information about tuition, debt, and alumni salaries.
 Further, our site provides student reviews and recommendation rates, because we believe it is helpful to hear from previous college students about their experiences.
 College rankings help people access quality and affordable education options.

 What are college rankings based on?

 At OnlineU, our newly released 2020-2021 rankings are based on tuition and return on investment (ROI).
-We collect tuitions from official school websites and base them off of what a full-time student in a particular online program would expect to pay.
+We collect tuitions from official school websites and base them on what a full-time student in a particular online degree program would expect to pay.
 Our ROI data is based on debt and salary.
 In fact, not many ranking sites use salary as a ranking factor.
 At OnlineU, we believe salary data is crucial in helping students understand the investment they are making toward their futures.
 Our salary and student loan debt information was gathered from College Scorecard.